Selco’s Reality Check for Preppers: It CAN Happen to You and You CAN Survive It

 In essence, we are talking about two opposite “spectrums” here, one that says “it will never happen here” and a second that says “if that ever happens I would not survive”

 “If that ever happens, I will not survive.”

 Many people read about a situation and think, I cannot survive that situation, I cannot be prepared for that.

-A long time ago, when I started to construct physical survival courses, one of my first ideas was to make a course called “A Week in Hell”.
+A long time ago, when I started to construct physical survival courses, one of my first ideas was to create a course called “A Week in Hell”.

-The course was imagined to look like this: life in apartment or house for one week without eletricity, running water, or any other service, and only a very small amount of food.
+The course was imagined to look like this: life in an apartment or house for one week without electricity, running water, or any other service, and only a very small amount of food.

 The point of the course was to condense all the reality and problems of SHTF in a short amount of time in realistic settings.